 The Authority sponsors a 401(a) plan for those employees hired on or after July 1, 2016.
-Those employees that participate in the hybrid plan (see Note 8) have the defined contribution portion of their plan held here.
+Those employees who participate in the hybrid plan (see Note 8) have the defined contribution portion of their plan held here.
 Nonunion employees hired on or after January 1, 2019 participate only in the defined contribution plan.
 Participants are considered to be fully vested in the plan after six years.
 Employer-defined contribution payments vest on a graded scale over six years.
 Employee contributions vest immediately.
-The hybrid plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 2.0 percent contribution of covered payroll.
-The direct compensation plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll.
-The Authority contributed \$139,364 and \$75,096, and the employees contributed \$273,531 and \$223,948 to the defined contribution plan for the years ended December 31, 2020 and 2019, respectively.
+The hybrid plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 2.0 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contribute 6.5 percent of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll.
+The Authority contributed \$208,150 and \$139,364, and the employees contributed \$333,144 and \$273,531 to the defined contribution plan for the years ended December 31, 2021 and 2021, respectively.